reshalfahsi/reshalfahsi.github.io/software.md

 The visitor prediction at one of the vital mathematics articles on Wikipedia.
 </div>

-Temporal Graph Neural Network or Temporal GNN is one of the variant of the GNN which handles the spatio-temporal data.
+Temporal Graph Neural Network or Temporal GNN is one of the variants of the GNN which handles the spatio-temporal data.
 The term "spatio-" refers to the nature of the graph that is closely related to the spatial relationship that exists in the image data (recall that an image is basically a graph), and the term "temporal" here indicates the data may be progressively changing in a sequence of time.
 In this project, the [Chebysev GCNN+LSTM](https://arxiv.org/pdf/1612.07659.pdf) module and the Wiki Maths dataset are leveraged, which are provided by [PyTorch Geometric Temporal](https://github.com/benedekrozemberczki/pytorch_geometric_temporal).
 The complete Temporal GNN model contains the Chebysev GCNN+LSTM module, followed by a fully connected layer.
 Here, the model is trained to predict the daily user visits to Wikipedia's vital mathematics articles (represented by nodes/vertices).
 The graph's characteristic in the dataset is non-heterogenous and static.
 The details of the dataset can be seen [here](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/dataset.html#torch_geometric_temporal.dataset.wikimath.WikiMathsDatasetLoader).
-This project's source code is hosted on [Github](https://github.com/reshalfahsi/web-traffic-prediction).
+This project's source code is hosted on [GitHub](https://github.com/reshalfahsi/web-traffic-prediction).